jjwithanr/obsidian_bible_study/docs/Old Testament/Genesis/Genesis6.md

 #### v.5
 >The Lord saw how great man's wickedness on the earth had become, and that every inclination of the thoughts of his heart was only evil all the time.

 #### v.6
 >The Lord was grieved that he had made man on the earth, and his heart was filled with pain.

+Based on this verse, Rabbi David Hartman described God as the most tragic figure in the Bible.
+His reasoning?
+God is repeatedly disappointed by His favorite creature—the human being.
+The beginning of Genesis is a series of successive frustrations on the part of God, who sets about creating a world that will be good for human beings, only to find that they thwart his plans for the world to such an extent that He ultimately destroys it.
+	Consistent with this tragic sensibility, Nahum Sarna notes that God destroys the world out of sadness rather than anger.
+Although there are other points in the Torah where God is angry, this time He is simply sad.
+#dennisprager

 #### v.8
 >But Noah found favor in the eyes of the Lord.